apenella/go-docker-builder/README.md

 ```

 ##### Git
-When files are located on a git repository, Docker build context must be created as `git`.
+When files are located on a git repository, the Docker build context must be created as `git`.

 A `GitBuildContext` instance represents a Docker build context as git.
 ```go